 - Teams will need to pull air from the atmosphere into their system.
-The duel will take place in an open area therefore the inlet concentration is not standardized and teams should expect that the concentration of CO2 may be higher than 400 ppm at certain times. - Connection Point Requirement: You must use PVC tubing with 1⁄2 inch I.D. and 1⁄4 inch O.D. to ensure proper connection with the CO2 meter. - Flowrate Requirement: The required input flowrate is 500 mL/min.
+The duel will take place in an open area therefore the inlet concentration is not standardized and teams should expect that the concentration of CO2 may be higher than 400 ppm at certain times. - Connection Point Requirement: You must use a connection point so that PVC tubing with 1⁄2 inch I.D. and 1⁄4 inch O.D. (or have an adapter) to ensure proper connection with the CO2 meter and flowmeter.